 Lessee arrangements with an initial term of 12 months or less are not recorded on the Consolidated Balance Sheets.
 The ROU assets and lease liabilities associated with operating and finance leases greater than 12 months are recorded in the Company's Consolidated Balance Sheets; ROU assets within "Other assets" and lease liabilities within "Other liabilities."
 ROU assets represent the Company's right to use an underlying asset over the course of the lease term and lease liabilities represent the Company's obligation to make lease payments arising from the lease.
 The initial measurement of lease liabilities and ROU assets are the same for operating and finance leases.
-Lease liabilities are recognized at the commencement date based on the present value of the remaining lease payments, discounted using the implicit rate, if available, or the incremental borrowing rate.
-As most of the Company's leases do not provide an implicit rate, the Company uses an incremental borrowing rate based on the information available at commencement date in determining the present value of lease payments.
+Lease liabilities are recognized at the commencement date based on the present value of the Company's leases do not provide an implicit rate, the Company uses an incremental borrowing rate based on the information available at commencement date in determining the present value of lease payments.
 ROU assets are recognized at commencement date based on the initial measurement of the lease liability, any lease payments made excluding lease incentives, and any initial direct costs incurred.
 Most of the Company's operating leases include one or more options to renew and if the Company is reasonably certain to exercise those options, it would be included in the measurement of the operating ROU assets and lease liabilities.

 Lease expense for operating lease payments is recognized on a straight-line basis over the lease term and recorded in "Occupancy expenses" on the Company's Consolidated Statements of Income.
-Finance lease expenses consist of straight-line amortization expense of the ROU assets recognized over the lease term and interest expense on the lease liability.
+Finance lease expenses consist of straight-line amortization expenses of the ROU assets recognized over the lease term and interest expenses on the lease liability.
 Total finance lease expenses for the amortization of the ROU assets are recorded in "Occupancy expenses" on the Company's Consolidated Statements of Income and interest expense on the finance lease liability is recorded in "Interest on long-term borrowings" on the Company's Consolidated Statements of Income.